codesandbox/sandpack/website/docs/docs/getting-started/custom-ui.md

 ### Recompile Mode

-The `recompileMode` option also allow you configure what happens when the user starts typing in the code editor.
+The `recompileMode` option also allows you configure what happens when the user starts typing in the code editor.
 The `immediate` mode will fire the change to the bundler as soon as it is received, while the `delayed` mode will debounce the bundler operation until the user starts typing.
 Optionally, you can set the delay for the debounce, which by default is `500ms`.

 By default, the mode is set to `delayed` to ensures the bundler doesn't run on each keystroke.
 You can customize this experience by modifying the `recompileDelay` value or by setting the